nearias3/Code-Quest/README.md

 WHEN I login I will be taken to the Home Screen with a menu option..
 THEN I can select to play a new game or continue an existing game.
 WHEN I am in the map I will be able to roam different areas of the map.
 THEN I can complete side quest as well as engage in turn-based battle with opponents.
-WHEN I have completed a (insert progress in order to move on) THEN I can utilize a door that will take me to other map levels.

 WHEN I need to step away, and save progress I will be able to click "Enter" and will be given an option to save.
 THEN my progress will be saved and will be able to pick back up where i left off.
 ```